The Local Projection Residual Bootstrap for AR(1) Models: Asymptotic Refinements

-The informal explanation presented above implies that the LP-residual bootstrap provides asymptotic refinements when (i) there exist valid Edgeworth expansions for the distribution of the root and its bootstrap version as in \eqref{eq:edgeworth_expansion_sec2}-\eqref{eq:edgeworth_expansion_boots_sec2} and (ii) the polynomials defined in the Edgeworth expansions satisfy $q_j(x,h,P,\rho) = (-1)^{j+1} q_j(-x,h,P,\rho)$ for $j=1,2$ and $q_2(x,h,\hat{P}_n,\hat{\rho}_n) = q_2(x,h,P,\rho) + o_p\left(1\right) $.
-We present in Section \ref{sec:formal-results} conditions under which the previous informal discussion can be formalized.
+The informal explanation presented above suggests that the LP-residual bootstrap can provide asymptotic refinements when there exist valid Edgeworth expansions as in \eqref{eq:edgeworth_expansion_sec2}-\eqref{eq:edgeworth_expansion_boots_sec2}.
+We present in Section \ref{sec:formal-results} conditions (Assumption \ref{AV_assumptions} and $\rho \in [-1+a, 1-a] $, where $a \in (0,1)$) under which the previous informal discussion can be formalized.